IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/may/2019-05-01-shared-libraries.md

 If you ever tried to debug these libraries when they unexpectedly stop to work or even wrote them, you know that they’re mostly relying on some cryptic extension mechanism of a framework that your company generally uses for application development.
 In Java, this framework usually happens to be Spring (Boot).

 Spring Boot’s famous and pretty much single feature is auto-configuration.
 For each Spring library (Web, Data, Test and many more) there is a corresponding Spring Boot Starter that auto-configures the library components based on application properties.
 As a result, you can easily bootstrap your Java web app with just a few lines of code.

+And then a natural idea comes to our mind - let’s use the same extension mechanism for our in-house libraries.
+Here comes the mess:
+# The library starts to depend on a specific Spring and Spring Boot version which complicates the framework upgrade on the client side.
+Although the migration guide for Spring libraries is usually available, we usually don’t have this luxury for in-house libraries, especially for the most abandoned ones.